Volume Two

 "Eeeh!?"

-The only person unable to understand what was happening was Partia.
+The only one who couldn't follow what was happening was Pasha.

-Not yet completing the registration, Ilya took the three to a private room on the second floor to explain the contents of the commission to them.
+Without finishing the registration, Ilya took the three of them to a private room on the second floor to explain the commission's contents.

-"There is currently a monster causing damage in Akradist, but to be exact, it isn't a monster.
+"There is currently a monster causing damage in Akradist, but to be precise, it isn't a monster.
 It is a Divine Beast."

 """ !! """

-"Consequently, what I would like to ask of you three isn't to subjugate it, but rather to protect it.
-After talking with a mermaid that lives in the waters nearby, I've come to learn that the Divine Beast means no ill will.
-It seems that the cause of its unrest is due to a Sacred Tool being stuck in its body."
+"Consequently, what I would like to ask of you three is not to subjugate it, but to protect it.
+After speaking with a mermaid who lives in the nearby waters, I've learned that the Divine Beast bears no ill will.
+It seems the cause of its unrest is a Sacred Tool lodged in its body."

 "I see.
-The sea… so Undine's power could be demonstrated to the maximum in water."
+The sea… so Undine's power can be brought to its full potential in water."

-Nodding in response to York's statement, she was hoping for Undine's direct assistance.
+Nodding at York's remark, she was hoping for Undine's direct assistance.

-[I give my consent, oh Child of God.]
+[I am well aware, oh Child of God.]

-Even if she tried admonishing her here, there was a good chance that it would only cause unnecessary troubles.
+Even if she tried to admonish her now, there was a good chance it would only cause unnecessary trouble.

 "Thank you."